 How can I get help if I think I have BPD?

 The first step to get help is to speak to your GP.

-So, it can help to keep a record of your symptoms.
+So, it can help to keep a record of your symptoms, feelings, and behaviours.
 This can help you and your GP to understand what difficulties you are facing.

-- how you manage your day to day life, relationships and work,
+- how you manage your day-to-day life, relationships, and work,

 - coping strategies that you use,

 - your strengths,